Bayesian Invariance Modeling of Multi-Environment Data: Experiments

-\parhead{Results.} \Cref{fig:gene-results2} presents the results, excluding \textit{Marginal} as it is an outlier.
-Different methods demonstrate different trade-offs between precision and recall.
-We summarize as follows: (i) VI-BIP is the most accurate method (with highest precision) and has a moderate recall; (ii) ICP-s is the second most accurate but also the most conservative as indicated by the lowest recall; (iii) Other invariant prediction methods and Lasso have lower precision and higher recall compared to VI-BIP; (iv) Marginal, which is not plotted in the figure, has the lowest precision of $0.11$, but the highest recall of $0.87$.
-These patterns remain consistent across the range of hyperparameter settings used for each method.
+\parhead{Results.} In \Cref{fig:gene-results2}, we trace each method's precision--recall trade-off by sweeping its hyperparameter: the marginal posterior inclusion threshold $t \in \{0.5, 0.6,0.7,0.8, 0.9\}$ for BIP-VI and BIP-screen, the significance level $\alpha \in \{0.001, 0.005, 0.01, 0.05, 0.1\}$ for ICP-screen and Hidden-ICP-screen, and the invariance penalty $\gamma \in \{1, 25, 50, 75, 100\}$ for EILLS-screen.
+We summarize findings as follows: (i) BIP-VI has the highest precision and a moderate recall; (ii) ICP-screen is the second most accurate but also the most conservative as indicated by the lowest recall; (iii) Other invariant prediction methods and Lasso have lower precision and higher recall compared to BIP-VI; (iv) Marginal regression (not plotted in the figure) has the lowest precision ($0.11$) but the highest recall ($0.87$), identifying 5,500 of the 6,169 features on average.

-We discuss potential reasons why Marginal exhibits significantly higher recall values than the other methods.
-For methods that rely on screening, lower recall is expected as their predictions are constrained within a maximum of 10 screened features.
-VI-BIP, while it does not use screening, imposes a sparse prior with a maximum invariant feature size of 200, which also restricts recall.
-Moreover, the true posterior, based on only two environments, may be multi-modal.
-In such cases, the mean-field variational distribution used by VI-BIP may struggle to capture the full posterior landscape, leading to partial coverage and thereby reduced recall.
-Other contributing factors include violations of the invariance assumption and misspecification of the conditional outcome model.
+BIP-VI's recall remains moderate for several reasons.
+Although it draws candidates from all features rather than a much smaller pre-screened pool, it reports only features with high marginal posterior inclusion probability, and with only two environments and limited data the posterior carries substantial uncertainty, so it selects relatively few features.
+Moreover, with only two environments the invariant set need not be unique (\Cref{ass:uniquness} may fail), so the posterior spreads over multiple approximately invariant sets rather than a single $z^*$ (\S\ref{subsec:theory-discussion}, \Cref{thm:posterior-consistency-general}); this multi-modality is hard for the mean-field variational family to capture, leading to partial coverage.
+Other contributing factors include invariance-assumption violations and outcome-model misspecification.